Summary

 Effective modular blueprints utilize horizontal trays and vertical "snakes" to hide wires.
 For a deep dive into keeping your space clean, check out these cable management solutions for clean streaming setups.

 Furthermore, the aesthetic of 2026 is "synchronized."
-It’s no longer enough to have random RGB strips.
-Modern modular desks allow for the integration of lighting that talks to your PC's software.
+Modern modular desks allow for the integration of lighting that communicates with your PC's software.
 Learning syncing RGB lighting with your gaming PC ensures that your environment reacts to your stream alerts, creating an immersive experience for your audience.

 Logic Summary: Cable management is not just about aesthetics; it is about "signal integrity."
-Separating power cables from data cables reduces electromagnetic interference (EMI) in your audio and video feeds.
+Separating power cables from data cables can help reduce electromagnetic interference (EMI) in your audio and video feeds.

 Modular Setup Checklist